stjet/hedgeblog/README.md

 It also has a very cool warnings feature, that isn't used in this project, but can be seen in action if you use the [Makoto Web Editor](https://makoto.prussia.dev).

 ## Ryuji
 Ryuji is a simple templating system.
 It's Jinja/Nunjucks inspired but has less features.
-On the upside, Ryuji is less than 200 lines of code and supports if statements, for loops, components and inserting variables.
+On the upside, Ryuji is around 200 lines of code and supports if statements, for loops, components and inserting variables.

 I didn't write any docs for it, but you can see the syntax if you look in the `templates` directory or look in `tests.ts`.

 ## Saki
 Saki is the build system that puts it all together and outputs the blog's static html.
+Even more simple than Ryuji, it is just around 70 lines of code.